cmickeyb/pdo-contracts/identity-contract/docs/examples/roster/softball_roster.md

-A softball tournament director will allow a team to play in a tournament only if the team exclusively rosters coaches that meet minimum certification and insurance requirements, and players that are of an appropriate age and also meet minimum insurance requirements.
+A softball tournament director will allow a team to play in a tournament only if the team exclusively rosters coaches that meet minimum certification (e.g. education and safety) and insurance requirements, and players that are of an appropriate age and also meet minimum insurance requirements.
 This task is complicated by the large number of organizations that provide certification, insurance and age verification.
-For example, local associations, at the city or county level, often oversee coach certification and age verification.
-Further, there are multiple companies that provide certification, insurance and age verification.
-As a result, the director for a national tournament must handle information from potentially hundreds of different sources.
+Nationally, organizations like USA Softball, Premier Girls Fastpitch, Little League, and Alliance Fastpitch provide a common set of rules for local affiliates or regional leagues.
+The local affiliates, generally at the city or county level, often oversee coach certification and age verification.

+As a result, a tournament director who wants to offer participation to the broadest possible set of teams must handle information from potentially hundreds of different sources.
 Verifiying each roster requires significant time and is often error prone.
 Further, the tournament director gets access to private information that is,